StuffzEZ/docsblog/HomeAssistant/alexasmartthingsintergrationeasy.md

 ### Getting The Token
 1) Go To Your [Tokens](https://account.smartthings.com/tokens")<br>
 2) Click Generate A New Token<br>
-3) Allow Access (Authorised Scopes) To All Devices, Installed Applications, Apps, Locations, Scenes And Schedules.v
+3) Allow Access (Authorised Scopes) To All Devices, Installed Applications, Apps, Locations, Scenes And Schedules.<br>
 4) Copy The Token<br>

 ### Before We Continue...